 Each KDP is selected based on the fit with Tourism Australia’s market strategy, a shared target customer profile, shared funding of marketing activity, a commitment to training their frontline sales team through the Aussie Specialist Program and a commitment to selling quality Australian product and experiences.

-Download a list of Key Distribution Partners that Tourism Australia is partnering with from China for the 2017/2018 financial year.
+Download a list of Key Distribution Partners that Tourism Australia is partnering with from China.

 Tourism Australia’s activities in China are managed from its offices in Shanghai, Beijing, Guangzhou and Chengdu.
 For more information, visit Tourism Australia’s corporate website at www.tourism.australia.com.

-Australia State and Territory Organisations operating in China include: Destination NSW, South Australian Tourism Commission, Tourism and Events Queensland, Tourism NT, Tourism Tasmania, Tourism Victoria and Tourism Western Australia.
+Australia State and Territory Organizations operating in China includes Destination NSW, South Australian Tourism Commission, Tourism and Events Queensland, Tourism NT, Tourism Tasmania, Tourism Victoria and Tourism Western Australia.

 - An overview on the travel distribution system